 Bowl; it is advised you go for a mixer with stainless steel as it is durable, cheap and easily replaceable in the case of accidental fall.
 If the bowl has a handle, it’s a cool addition.

 Timer; a mixer that comes with a timer is a plus.
 There are some recipe that need mixing for X amount of minutes – a timer will help keep track of time more effectively.

 These are just a couple of things you should know before setting out to invest in a mixer or blender.
 You can see some more tips here.
-Also, here are some recommendations on 5 of the best kitchen blenders to buy in 2018.
+Also, here are some recommendations on best blenders to buy.